The Ultimate Guide To Vegan!

 So, you either dedicate your life to finding a vegan partner…or you try to accommodate, reasonably.
 A useful thing to remember is that your non-vegan date is accommodating, too!
 So be considerate and non-judgemental.
 Who knows, maybe they’ll follow you one day.

 People may start introducing you as “a vegan”

 Weird, but true.
 Any label put on a person is bad enough, being that “a knitting enthusiast” or “a skydiver”, as we are all complex beings, not defined by a single thing.

 However, being introduced as “a vegan” is generally more awkward than anything else, and you need to brace yourself and be prepared.
 It may all of a sudden feel like veganism is the only interesting thing about you for other people, but hey – you know it’s not true!

 But be aware – a “vegan” label is one of the hardest ones to shake off.

 In summary, don’t be a bad vegan stereotype – and you’ll be just fine.

-Eventually, both you and your social circle will get used to the fact you’re vegan now, and a large part of the initial awkwardness will be gone.
+Eventually, both you and your social circle, not only your vegan friends, will get used to the fact you’re vegan now, and a large part of the initial awkwardness will be gone.